KaijuLogic/AD_BulkTestUsers/README.md

 * Can easily create up to 100 users in a single run.
 * Logs are created so you can go back and see which users were created, what role they were given, and what OU they were placed in.
 * Supports -whatif
+* The script will attempt to automatically query your domain information and fill it in where needed (e.g., UserPrincipalName)

 ## Prerequisites
 * **Active Directory PowerShell Module** (RSAT) must be installed or this should be run on a server with AD installed.